Financial Statement Audit: Tips & Insights on Tackling Your ...

 1. Educate the Enterprise

 There’s a vocabulary and set of definitions that are critical to understanding enterprise risk management.
-That’s why educating your people on the concept and purpose of ERM, what it means and doesn’t mean, how far its tentacles reach, and why management of risk is essential should be your first building block.
+That’s why educating your people on the concept and purpose of ERM should be your first building block, including:

 2. Establish a Steering Committee